sparkflows/sparkflows-docs/docs/rest-api-curl/index.rst

 **Acquire Session Cookie Using Curl**

-When invoking the REST API's of Fire Insights with curl, the first step is to log in and save the incoming cooking into a text file.
+When invoking the REST API's of Fire Insights with curl, the first step is to log in and save the incoming cookie into a text file.
 This file would then be used in making subsequent REST calls via curl.

 Save the incoming cookies using the ``-c`` option of ``curl`` into a file.